freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-23-rose-complex-types-practical.markdown

 This is an "open-book" exercise and you may use the terminal and any resources.
 The [ROSE API](http://rosecompiler.org/ROSE_HTML_Reference/index.html) may be particularly useful.

 ### Task ###
-Implement a ROSE translator that traverses the AST and prints the SAGE data type (e.g., `SgTypeInt`) and name for each `const` type-quantified variable.
+Implement a ROSE translator that traverses the AST and prints the SAGE data type (e.g., `SgTypeInt`) and name for each `const` type-qualified variable.
 Use a standard pre-order traversal (rather than the Query Library).
 Run your translator with the following input code:

 ```c++
 #include <cstdint>